Request Info

 She pitched at spring training for the St. Louis Cardinals, held golf ball driving exhibitions with Gene Sarazen, played donkey-softball with an all-male touring softball team and challenged the winning horse of the Kentucky Derby to a foot race.
 In 1938, she married George Zaharias, a wealthy wrestler.
 Golf became her focus and she went on to win 13 consecutive tournaments.

-Once she turned pro in 1947, she helped found the Ladies Professional Golf Asspciation in 1950.
+Once she turned pro in 1947, she helped found the Ladies Professional Golf Association in 1950.
 During her professional career, she won 31 tournaments and was a member of the LPGA Hall of Fame.
 In 1953, she was diagnosed with colon cancer.
 She died in 1956 at the age of 45 in Galveston.
 She is buried in Beaumont.

 This information is courtesy of the Beaumont Enterprise